DynCurve

 Segment Shape Control

-This allows precise control over the character of transitions within the transfer function.
+This allows precise control over the character of transitions within the transfer function, while keeping the editing workflow visual and immediate.

 Domain Navigation